elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/MSK Questions Pertaining to Healthcare Data/README.md

 ![Numofptsperhospital specialty](https://github.com/elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/assets/100698925/f83b2c8c-1ea6-4c59-84c7-e859fb79351f)

-#### Personal Tableau Example
+#### Tableau Demonstration

 https://github.com/elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/assets/100698925/5a260fc8-1a96-4fb5-af04-65407dc2a450

-###  What are the MSK -related diagnosis descriptions?
-Who were the patients that presented with MSK related issues?
+###  What are the MSK-related diagnosis descriptions?
+Who were the patients that presented with MSK-related issues?
 How many visits occurred related to this issue?

 #### Query
 SELECT firstname,lastname,diagnosiscodedescription,
 <br>COUNT(facttable.dimdateservicepk) AS numberofvisits